ojusti/slides.tests/readme.md

 ## We need internally valued reasons to do something
 ## However, in the long run, I believe that
 # tests minimise maintenance effort!
-## So, in my view, in tests, one of the most important things is...
+## In my view, in tests, one of the most important things is...
 ---

 name: readability